kshekharUW/OpticalFlowNN/README.md

 ## **Possible Improvements**
 1. Pre-inference on the RAFT model, we can perform image alignment/registration to undo the motion of the camera.
 2. We can perform background subtraction pre-inference and perform optical flow on foreground objects only.
+3. If we have access to camera intrinsic matrix, given we have a depth map available for each frame, we can use the object coordinates to estimate the pose of the camera for each frame.
+We can undo pose changes bewteen consequtive frames and improve our optical flow results.